NickB-26/SPLUNK-Project/README.md

 ---

-## 📊 Data Ingestion
+## 📊 Phase 2: Data Ingestion

 **Step 1** — Once the installation process is finished, data sources can be added to provide data we can analyse.
 Click **Settings** in the top right corner, then **Add Data**.

 **Step 2** — Select a data source from the various options available (Local Event Logs, Remote Event Logs, Files and Directories, etc.).
-I chose a directory from my local machine.

-**Step 3** — Work through the remaining steps to finish adding the data source.
+I chose a directory from my local machine and worked through the remaining steps to finish adding the data source.

-Once the data has been loaded into Splunk, searching and analysis can begin.
-Splunk identified **28,617 WinEventLog events** from the provided source (visible in the top left corner of the search interface).
+**Step 3** — Splunk identified 28,617 WinEventLog events from the provided source (visible in the top left corner of the search interface).
 A wide range of filter options can be used to display only the data relevant to the current investigation.

 ---